Running LLMs locally on a Mac

 Osaurus (MIT, brew install --cask osaurus, osaurus-ai/osaurus) is Swift-native, no Electron, no Python, and behaves like a proper Mac app.

 I’m YOLOing all in on this because it seems efficient and easy.
 It locks us in to the Mac ecosystem so might not be for everyone.
 Also, it’s run by one person, so the bus factor is 1, which is risky.
-But you guys — it’s so good!
+But — it’s so good!

-The window has a model picker, a chat pane, a status indicator; the inference engine underneath is MLX (Apple’s own array framework for the M-series), so it gets fast tokens-per-second, fully leveraging the hardware.
+The window has a model picker, a chat pane, a status indicator; the inference engine underneath is MLX (Apple’s own array framework for the M-series), so it gets fast tokens per second, fully leveraging the hardware.

 Osaurus is also the intended runtime for a custom mixed-precision MLX quantization format called JANG.